 Jason paced himself with the surrounding traffic on one of the valley freeways.
 Vehicles moved in sync as cars, vans, and pickups sped past semi-trailer trucks in the late afternoon sun.
-More vehicles entered from and exited onto merge lanes.
+More vehicles entered from merge lanes and exited onto turnoffs.
 Randy sat in the passenger seat talking while Brian was in the back seat, his head nodded back in sleep.

-“So the whole day started out mellow,” Randy continued, “just me, Brian, Darren and Greg hanging out at the beach, tossing around the Frisbee, rapping with some bitches, pounding some brews, making a day of it.”
+“So the whole day started out low key,” Randy continued, “just me, Brian, Darren and Greg hanging out at the beach, tossing around the Frisbee, rapping with some bitches, pounding some brews, making a day of it.”

 “Did you guys go to the Boardwalk?”
 Jason asked.

 “Nah, we went to the beach that’s at the end of 26th Avenue, away from the tourists.”

 “Yeah, and a lot less crowded.
 So anyway, these other guys show up, and it turned out they were from the valley too, so we partied with them for the rest of the day.
 One of them had even managed to fit an entire case of Pabst in his backpack, and another one of them had a cooler full of vodka and grapefruit juice.
 Needless to say we were pretty well lubricated,” Randy said.

 “Sounds like it,” Jason responded.